sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Vehicular weapons can have the same breaker, burst fire, loading, long range, or reloading properties as personal weapons.
 Vehicle weapons can also be fitted with weapon augments (see Customized Weapons).
 All vehicle weapons are considered to be mounted.

 Vehicle weapons of up to Large size can be purchased as a mounted weapon or added to existing vehicles.
-Weapons with a size of Huge or larger or with a price of ìintegratedî are large, complex, or otherwise demanding in some way and can only be installed on a vehicle specifically designed to use it.
+Weapons with a size of Huge or larger or with a price of √¨integrated√Æ are large, complex, or otherwise demanding in some way and can only be installed on a vehicle specifically designed to use it.
 Additionally, the Aquatic weapon trait applies to some vehicle weapons.

 **Table: Vehicle Weapons**